Camplux Portable Outdoor Tankless Propane Water Heater

 - CSA approved portable tankless water heater for US &Canada markets.
 Lowest water pressure start up just need 3.0 PSI!
 Also works great with Camplux 12V 1.2GPM water pump.

-The Camplux BW264 on-demand water heater was designed for camping and RV vacation.
-It can be mounted outside or indoors as long as there is some kind of vent flue pipe to handle the gases emitted from the propane flame.
+The Camplux BW264 is one of the Best RV Tankless Water Heaters and was designed for camping and RV vacation.
+It is easy to install and can be mounted outside or indoors as long as there is some kind of vent flue pipe to handle the gases emitted from the propane flame.
 The ignition system is paired with a D-cell alkaline battery, so you can really run this cool tankless water heater off the grid.
 It is designed to produce a comfortable 2.64 gallon of hot water per minute heated by a 68,000 BTU propane burner.
 This RV instantaneous water heater does not come with a water pump but will work with most standard 12 volt water pumps.
 Camplax offers its own 12-volt 1.6 GPM flow pump, specifically designed to work with this model.
 The Camplux BW 2644 also has an eco / full switch function that helps you use less propane during the summer months!
 It works great with the Camplux 12V 1.6 GPM water pump.
 It is designed with “dry burning protection” as well as a special flame failure device and anti-freeze protection.

-This lightweight and versatile option is perfect for hot water supply wherever you go.
+This lightweight and versatile option is perfect for enough hot water supply for rv campers.
 The compact design is highly efficient, saving 11.5% more energy than a conventional tank heater.
-Its maximum output is 68,000 btu per hour (or 2.64 GPM), giving you more than enough hot water for showers, dishes and even baths. .
+Its maximum output is 68,000 btu per hour (or 2.64 GPM), giving you more than enough supply hot water for hot showers, dishes and even baths. .
 Everything you need to install your new radiator includes a CSA approved gas controller and the necessary adapters.
 It is also easy to use once installed.
 Simple dials allow you to easily control the temperature and pressure.
 Finally, the device has been tested at altitudes up to 2000 feet, so you can use it in a variety of places.